radicle-dev/radicle-contracts/docs/how_pool_works.md

 ## Stopping sending

-When funding stops, the deltas need to be reverted.
+When funding is stopped, the deltas need to be reverted.
 To do that basically the same process is applied, just with negative deltas.
+Because the already sent funds are out of the sender's control, the past deltas must stay untouched and only the effects on the receiver's future must be erased.

 In this case, the reverting is split into 2 cycles too, one with -4 and the other with -1.